gmuller/todo-cl/README.md

 Basic Installation and Usage
 ----------------------------

-1. Download and unzip to a location in your PATH
+1. Download and unzip the files to a location in your PATH
 2. Execute todo.exe with the -u and -p options to set your toodledo user id and password